digitalfondue/lavagna/src/main/stampo/doc/02-install/02-03-setup.en.peb.md

 #### Oauth provider

-The application support the following external oauth providers: bitbucket, gitlab.com, github, google, twitter.
+The application support the following external oauth providers:

+ - bitbucket
+ - gitlab.com
+ - github
+ - google
+ - twitter

+Additionally, self-hosted/others external gitlab instances can be configured in the Custom Oauth provider section.

 <img class="pure-img" src="{{relativeRootPath}}/images/en/c02_install_step_2_oauth.png" alt="Oauth provider">

+#### Preconfigured oauth providers

 Select the oauth provider of the first account and provide the api key and secret.
 The provided callback url should be the correct one that must be provided.